RFC Format Change FAQ - 22 June 2015

 assist with that is necessary for both the RFC Editor and the authors.

-See also "What does this mean for authors who don't use xml2rfc?"
+See also "What does this mean for authors who don't use

-"What Publication formats be available day 1?"
+"What publication formats be available when the transition happens?"

 "Will you republish any RFCs in the new Canonical format?"